The material presented here is partially from my article, first was published at 42 MASSAGE & BODYWORK • JUNE/JULY 2006

 Sorry, I strongly disagree.
 Why I am writing all of this?
 For sure not to enrich your knowledge in biomedical science, pathology, anatomy, pathophysiology only.
 You don't need me for this, and I don't see my mission as merely searching the Internet to present generally available data.

 My goal in this undertaking is to provide theoretical information applicable to the successful application of certain massage protocols.
 Articles give me an opportunity, but the limited opportunity to share my knowledge and clinical experiences.
-At the same time, on my DVDs, I explain many in-depth concepts and offer practical guidance at the time of performing massage.
+At the same time, on my medical massage educational videos, I explain many in-depth concepts and offer practical guidance at the time of performing massage.
 By repeatedly watching and implementing the learned material on real people, allow massage therapists to learn to the level of successful hands-on application and that’s why I make them available.
 In such a case I achieve my goal.

 Two factors define the physiological effect of massage on humans: